Rest • Remembrance • Return

 THE FIRST HEARTH

-A pathway honouring pregnancy, matrescence and the journey into motherhood.
+The First Hearth honours pregnancy, matrescence and the journey into motherhood.

 Through restorative circles, retreat experiences, guided practices and future online offerings, women are invited to explore the profound physical, emotional, relational and identity transitions of matrescence.